EmirenRU/FQWorkstation/README.md

 ## Frontend Structure
-- f/
+- frontend/
     - src/
       - api/
-          - getData.tsx: Used for Lecturers table and selectors.
+          - getData.tsx: Used for getting/processing data for Lecturers table and selectors.
           - downloadApi.tsx: used for downloading template files.
           - queryClient.tsx: used for form validation on support page.
           - SelectorData.json: fake selector data for test purposes.